ndejong/domain-email-records/README.md

 CLI tool to quickly lookup MX, SPF, DMARC records for many domains

-__NOTE__ this tool can generate several-hundred DNS queries per second, be sure your nameservers have capacity to handle this.
+__NB1__ this tool can generate several-hundred DNS queries per second, be sure your nameservers have capacity to handle this.

+__NB2__ if you get errors like `OSError: [Errno 24] Too many open files: '/etc/resolv.conf'` then you are trying to set the chunk-size too large for your system - use a smaller chunk-size.

 ## Install
 ```shell